clarawajdenbaum/Project-2/README.md

 ### Business problem:

-The goal is to make predictions about people whon have strokes based on the data provided.
+The goal is to make predictions about people who have strokes based on the data provided.

 ### Data:
 healthcare-dataset-stroke-data.csv | https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset